shinobe179/netdata-isucon-dashboard/README.md

 # Prerequisites
 You have already installed Netdata to your local machine and servers.

+# HTML

+- isucon.html
+  - for monitoring compute resources and MySQL
+- isucon_grid.html
+  - for monitoring compute resource and MySQL, deviced by CSS grid
+- isucon_mysql.html
+  - for monitoring MySQL

 # How to Use

 ## on monitored server